shivanshdave/2020-432/quizzes/quiz2/README.md

+# 432 Quiz 2 is now over

+Dr. Love has posted an answer sketch (including complete grading information) to our shared Google Drive, in the same folder where you found the materials for the Quiz.

-# 432 Quiz 2 Information
+# Old 432 Quiz 2 Information

 ## Deadline